opiter09/FF1-FFC-Chunk-Manager/README.md

 3. Use Nitro Explorer, Crystal Tile 2, etc. to split apart the ROM.

-4. Choose whether you wish to edit attack data, vivosaur data, VMM move descriptions, battle move descriptions, move names, or vivosaur descriptions.
-Then grab, in that order: etc/attack_defs, etc/creature_defs, text/text_attack_information, text/text_attack_info, text/text_attack_name, or text/text_dino_information.
+4a.
+For FFC, choose whether you wish to edit attack data, vivosaur data, VMM move descriptions, battle move descriptions, move names, or vivosaur descriptions.
+Then grab, in that
+rder: etc/attack_defs, etc/creature_defs, text/text_attack_information, text/text_attack_info, text/text_attack_name, or text/text_dino_information.

+4b.
+For FF1, choose whether you wish to edit attack data, vivosaur data, or non-dialogue text.
+Then grab, in that order: etc/attack_defs, etc/creature_defs, or text/japanese.

 5. Download Fossil Fighters Tool, which can be found at https://github.com/jianmingyong/Fossil-Fighters-Tool/releases.
 Unzip it, and place the file from step 2 in the same folder as fftool.exe.
 Also place the file from this repo named "compress.bat" into that same folder.